 • P.C.
 190.2(a)(16) – Special circumstances imposing the Death Penalty for the crime of murder or Life Without possibility of Parole if the victim was intentionally killed because of race, color, religion, nationality, country of origin.

 • P.C.
 190.3 – Special circumstances imposing Life Without possibility of Parole if the victim was intentionally killed because of sexual orientation, gender, or disability.

 • P.C.
 422.75 – Penalty for felony committed because of victim’s race, color, religion, nationality, country of origin, ancestry, disability or sexual orientation shall be enhanced one, two or three years in prison, if the person acts alone; and 2, 3 or 4 years if the person commits the act with another.

 How can your criminal defense lawyer prove you are not guilty of a hate crime?

 - Your conduct qualifies as protected free speech under the First Amendment.

 - False accusations, you did not commit any crime.

 - You did commit a crime but it was not motivated by bias.

 Your Best Line of Defense against Hate Crime Charges in San Diego

 If you face hate crime charges in San Diego, call our office now.
-Vik Monder is an experienced lawyer who has handled numerous cases just like yours.
-He will fight to get you the best possible outcome.
+We’re an experienced team of attorneys who has handled numerous cases just like yours.
+We know how to fight to get you the best possible outcome.
 Visit our website or call our office for more details.